 Menarche is affected by genetic factors, race, environmental conditions, nutrition, physical activity, geographic location, urban or rural residence, health status, and psychological factors.

 In today’s world, early puberty in girls is leading to early menarche.
 Early menarche is associated with various genetic and lifestyle factors such as:

-A lot of young girls are subjected to a stressed lifestyle owing to academics, athletics and a full time performance pressure to do well in all aspects of life leading to a worrying tendencies.
-The pressure often combined with stress leads to an early sexual maturity which starts the menarche abruptly.
-In such cases, an early menarche can also lead to irregular periods and various other menstrual complications.
+A lot of young girls are subjected to a stressed lifestyle owing to academics, athletics, and a full-time performance pressure to do well in all aspects of life, leading to worrying tendencies.
+The pressure often combined with stress leads to an early sexual maturity which starts menarche abruptly.
+In such cases, early menarche can also lead to irregular periods and various other menstrual complications.

-With a rising trend of a convenient lifestyle, young bodies are often tricked into believing that they are ready to hit puberty physiologically which is so not the case in reality.
-With a few evolutionary changes in our physiology, the body is also subjected to various other changes like temperature and conditioning in the immediate environment owing to global warming.
-These factors also trick the body to enter puberty earlier than expected to be able to mature sexually early on in life.
+With a rising trend of a convenient lifestyle, young bodies are often tricked into believing that they are ready to hit puberty physiologically, which is not the case in reality.
+With a few evolutionary changes in our physiology, the body is also subjected to various other changes like temperature and conditioning in the immediate environment, owing to global warming.
+These factors also trick the body to enter puberty earlier than expected.

 How Does Ayurveda Help?